 Define Primary key and Foreign key. - A column or combination of columns that identify a row of data in a table is Primary Key.

 Primary key and unique key-Both are used to provide uniqueness of the column.

-Primary key creates clustered key on the column by default whereas unique key creates non-clustered index by default.
+- Primary key creates clustered key on the column by default whereas unique key creates non-clustered index by default.

 - Primary doesn't allow NULL values whereas unique key can allow one NULL value.

 Define Primary key and foreign key.- Primary Key: Primary key is used for unique identification of each row in a table.
 Unique and not null values only are accepted to persist in primary key.

 - Foreign Key: Foreign Key identifies a column with the primary key column of another table (parent table) for storing data.
 The values in the foreign key must be the values of primary key of other columns.
 Thus it ensures the data integrity – correct data.